Kyle Rayner: Blackest Night

-Continuing his duties as a Green Lantern Honor Guard member, Rayner moved to Oa, running a new version of the Warriors Bar with Guy Gardner and continuing his relationship with Soranik Natu, secretly breaking one of the ten new laws in the book of Oa unveiled by the Guardians: No relationships between Green Lanterns.
-He had been involved in the lead-up to "The Blackest Night", being one of the first to deal with a new Star Sapphires member, and fought on Oa after the Guardian Scar caused a mass prison break of Sinestro Corpsmen.
+Continuing his duties as a Green Lantern Honor Guard member, Kyle moves to Oa, running a new version of the Warriors Bar with Guy Gardner and continuing his relationship with Soranik Natu, secretly breaking a law in the Book of Oa that forbids relationships between Lanterns.
+He had been involved in the lead-up to "Blackest Night", being one of the first to deal with a new Star Sapphires member, and fought on Oa after the Guardian Scar caused a mass prison break of Sinestro Corpsmen.

-After the prison break, the Alpha Lanterns were ordered by the Guardians to execute all Sinestro Corps members and all other prisoners.
-Rayner and Guy opposed this, cautioning the Alphas and the Guardians to avoid the dark path to which such actions would lead, but the Guardians ignored this, reassigning Rayner and Guy to Earth for their opposition to their decree.
-After briefly returning to Earth, the two Lanterns returned to Oa, encountering an immense swarm of black rings, which reanimated all the deceased Lanterns in Oa's crypts, bringing Kyle face to face with the reanimated corpse of Jade.
-Having learned that these Black Lanterns are not truly the deceased persons they once were but grotesque mockeries, Rayner tries to destroy them, but the false Jade torments Rayner with images of people he has failed in the past.
+After the prison break, the Alpha Lanterns are ordered to execute all Sinestro Corps members and all other prisoners.
+Kyle and Guy oppose this, cautioning the Alphas and the Guardians to avoid the dark path to which such actions would lead, but the Guardians ignored this, reassigning Kyle and Guy to Earth.
+After briefly returning to Earth, the two Lanterns return to Oa, encountering an immense swarm of black rings.
+The rings resurrect all the deceased Lanterns in Oa's crypts, including Jade.
+Having learned that these Black Lanterns are not truly the deceased persons they once were but grotesque mockeries, Kyle tries to destroy them, but Jade torments Kyle with images of people he has failed in the past.
 The false Jade is destroyed by Natu.

-During the Black Lanterns' attack upon the Central Power Battery on Oa, Alpha Lantern Chaselon's internal power battery was breached.
-Anticipating its detonation, and after professing his love for Natu, Kyle sacrificed himself by grabbing it and using it to destroy as many Black Lanterns as he could.
-Black rings attempt to resurrect Rayner as a Black Lantern, but they are destroyed by the Corps, Munk of the Indigo Tribe, and Miri Riam of the Star Sapphires, whose power embodies love.
-Having sensed the love between Kyle and Soranik in jeopardy, she uses her power to connect Kyle's heart to Natu's and restores Rayner to life.
-Journeying to Earth, Rayner battles a Black Lantern version of Alexandra DeWitt, where he helps defeat the Black Lantern Corps leader, Nekron.
+During the Black Lanterns' attack on the Central Power Battery, Alpha Lantern Chaselon's internal power battery is breached.
+Kyle sacrifices himself by grabbing the battery and using it to destroy as many Black Lanterns as he can.
+Soon afterward, Kyle is resurrected by Miri Riam of the Star Sapphires.
+Journeying to Earth, Kyle battles a Black Lantern version of Alexandra DeWitt and helps defeat the Black Lantern Corps leader, Nekron.
 In the aftermath, some of the Black Lanterns are restored to life, including Jade.